kciter/eos-project-vue-boilerplate-simple/README.md

 - Setting up and running a local single node testnet;
 - Setting up wallets, keys, and accounts;
 - Writing and deploying a smart contract;
-- Implementing a web based UI using React;
+- Implementing a web based UI using Vue.js;
 - Connecting the UI to the blockchain using eosjs;
 - Styling the UI using Material-UI.